 5) Line-item budget (e.g., materials, travel, meals)

-6) Name of the teaching C=circle chair (who is responsible for submitting the proposal, tracking the budget, and submitting a 2-4 page final report)
+6) Name of the teaching circle chair (who is responsible for submitting the proposal, tracking the budget, and submitting a 2-4 page final report).
+Final teaching circle reports will be due June 1, 2015.

-Proposals should be submitted electronically to the Center for Excellence in Teaching and Learning (email@example.com) by Friday, September 20, 2013.
+Proposals should be submitted electronically to the Center for Engaged Learning, Teaching, and Scholarship (email@example.com) by Friday, September 19, 2014.
 A copy should also be sent to your dean or unit head.
 A team will be selected to review proposals and make recommendations.
-All proposals will receive a response by October 4, 2013.
+All proposals will receive a response by October 4, 2014.

 The Teaching Circles are made possible by the generous support of the Heritage Fund and the GCSU Foundation, and administered by the Center for Excellence in Teaching and Learning.
 Please contact Dr. Steven Jones (firstname.lastname@example.org) with any questions.